osu-cass/sb-components/.github/PULL_REQUEST_TEMPLATE.md

 ### Reviewing developer checklist
 - [ ] I've pulled this branch to my local machine.
-- [ ] I've inspected the changes on storybook.s
+- [ ] I've inspected the changes on storybook.
 - [ ] I've run the test suite and all tests have passed